 Getting Accessible Makeup Stands

-Makeup stands are small containers you can put on another surface to add storage and a wide, flat base.
-Of course, most vanities are pretty flat to start with, so the real value of makeup stands is elevating your mirror to a more comfortable level.
+Makeup stands are small containers you can put on the vanity table to add storage and a wide, flat base.
+Of course, most dressing tables are pretty flat to start with, so the real value of makeup stands is elevating your mirror to a more comfortable level.

 Hunker suggests placing mirrors 54-60 inches off the ground if you’re standing, or 38-44 inches if you can sit down.
 This puts the mirror slightly below eye level for most people, which is the ideal height.